gem-pasteur/macsyfinder/doc/source/developer_guide/api/gene.rst

 .. note::

-    All attributes/methods which are not directly implemented in Exchangeable are redirected to that of the encapsulated Gene.
+    All attributes/methods which are not directly implemented in Exchangeable are redirected to that of the encapsulated ModelGene.

 Exchangeable
 ============